AbolfazlAdhami/AbolfazlAdhami/README.md

 - 🐧 Passionate about **Linux & DevOps**
 - ⚡ Experienced in **JavaScript, TypeScript, Python**
 - 🌌 Coding at night + coffee + music = the best feeling ever
-- 🎵 Opeth and Tool are Best Progressive RockBands

 <br/>